Read this post to learn how you can find out the name of the Shopify theme an online store uses and what benefits it can bring you.

 No Extraneous Code

-In addition, the platform allows site owners to additionally upload images of required sizes even if a huge image has been added to the Shopify admin.
-Our Shopify developers use this feature when building custom themes.
+Furthermore, Shopify allows you to upload images of the right sizes, even if a larger image has already been added.
+Our Shopify developers take advantage of this feature when crafting custom themes.